Tuesdays with Morrie (film): Plot

 Finding meaning in Morrie's advice, Mitch proposes to Janine via letter.
-She rejects him but comes along on a visit to Morrie's home.
+She rejects him, but comes along on a visit to Morrie's home.
 Janine notices a change in Mitch's personality in the way he knows what to do around Morrie from the oxygen tank assistance to cleaning Morrie's crying eyes.
 Janine and Morrie speak without Mitch in the room.
 Later, on their way home, Mitch and Janine make up and decide a proper proposal should take place.

 On a rainy visit, Mitch brings Morrie food, but learns he has not been able to eat solid foods for some time.
-Charlotte, Morrie's wife tells Mitch his visits have a great impact on Morrie.
+Charlotte, Morrie's wife tells Mitch his visits had a great impact on Morrie.
 Mitch notices how the illness is worsening.
 They continue to speak about topics like regret, spiritual life, forgiveness, and love.
 Morrie reiterates that we all, as humans, must love one another or die.
 He recounts the story of his father's death.
 Mitch receives a call from Walter, his boss, and they find middle ground to allow Mitch to write again.
 Mitch takes Janine to the islands and proposes to her there.
 Back home, Mitch requests to have all of his Tuesdays off to continue his visits with Morrie.

 On a snowy visit, Mitch asks Morrie what a perfect day would be like.
 According to Morrie, it would be one spent with friends, family, food, dancing, and choosing his burial site.
 Morrie asks Mitch to visit once he has passed.
-Moved, Mitch cries and hugs Morrie.
+Filled with emotion, Mitch cries and hugs Morrie.
 Mitch then promises to come back next Tuesday.
 Morrie dies Saturday morning.
 Charlotte keeps his funeral small, and all the people in his perfect day are included.
 The funeral is held on a Tuesday.